Elements & Scorecards

 - Supplier & Enterprise Development (primary)

 - Socio-Economic Development (secondary)

-While EME are graded based only on “Ownership”, QSE require to achieve reduced targets within the scorecard elements and large enterprises need to reach all targets and score points in all five elements.
+While EME are graded based only on “Ownership”, QSE require to achieve reduced targets within the scorecard elements and Generics need to reach all targets and score points in all five elements.
 The outcome for QSE and Generic Scorecard calculations is a score between 0 and 100 and in turn recognises BEE Levels between 8 (worst) and 1 (best).

 QSE and GENERIC scorecards now differentiate between primary and secondary elements.
 While secondary elements are treated as before, primary elements now contain sub-minimum targets, which equates to 40% of the general target of the element.
 If a company fails to reach the sub-minimum target, it will be downgraded a whole BEE Recognition Level in the end.

 End the Myths